-Please join us on Friday, Dec.
-6, 2019 9 am ET, when CT Rep. Josh Elliott, Tiheba Bain & James Jeter, will be our guests to discuss Free Prison Calls on the Criminal Justice Insider Podcast with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, Dec.
+6, 2019, CT Rep. Josh Elliott & Tiheba Bain were our guests to discuss Free Prison Calls on the Criminal Justice Insider Podcast with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
 Live on WNHH 103.5 FM New Haven, rebroadcast at 5 pm.
 Live-streamed and podcast everywhere, see below.
 Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.

 State Representative Josh Elliott